Check out a S.A.D Lamp for use at the library!

 “The idea came about after staff members were discussing their own experiences with seasonal depression and the luck they’ve had with SAD lamps,” explained Megan Bushman, South Branch Patron Services Lead.
 Director Stephanie Ralph and library staff agreed that this would be a great benefit to offer our Summit County community this winter season.
 Most libraries running a therapy lamp program report great success.2

-Starting Monday, January 4, lamps will be available for in-library checkout with your library card!
+Starting January 4, lamps are available for in-library checkout with your library card!

 What is Seasonal Affective Disorder?